 - What level of exfoliation do you want – is this product going to be used on sensitive areas like your face, or on your body or feet?
 You don’t want to use a harsh ingredient on your face, any more than you would use a very fine exfoliant to scrub dead skin off your feet.
 You can use larger quantities of pumice to help remove ingrained dirt.
 Powdered ingredients can be gentler on the skin, while seeds can be harsher, although seeds become less harsh once they are wet.

-- Will it matter it the exfoliant colours your soap?
+- Will it matter if the exfoliant colours your soap?
 Some seeds will bleed colours into, or tint your soaps.

-- Do you want your exfoliant to stand out in your in your bar and create a visual effect?
+- Do you want your exfoliant to stand out in your bar and create a visual effect?
 You can create lovely polka dot effects with seeds.

-As a general rule, use 1 teaspoon of exfoliant per pound or 450g of soap.
+As a general rule, use 1 teaspoon of exfoliant per pound of soap.

 For cold process soap:

-- For fine powdery ingredients, disperse in a lightweight oil such as sweet almond or canola to prevent clumps from forming.
+- For fine powdery ingredients, disperse in a lightweight oil such as sweet almond to prevent clumps from forming.

 - For larger, heavier ingredients, add at trace.